 track, cable channels, and pulleys, as well as the entire barn and

-April 15, 1960 - Vice Presidential candidate Walter Monday
+September 5, 1980 - Vice Presidential candidate Walter Mondale

 rode a Powell Street cable car with Mayor Dianne Feinstein.

 November, 1981 - Voters approve Proposition B that

 authorized "Cable car fares different than other Muni fares” with a vote of

 58,622 yes, 35,802 no. Proposition M on the June 1980 ballot failed (84,201 yes,

 86,058 no) that stated cable car fares may exceed other Muni fares."
 Differential